krABMaga/examples/README.md

-# Rust-AB examples
+# krABMaga examples

-This repository hosts working examples of agent-based simulations, based on the Rust-AB framework for the simulation engine and the visualization framework.
+This repository hosts working examples of agent-based simulations, based on the krABMaga framework for the simulation engine and the visualization framework.

 #  Table of contents